MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

   - Check the changes to the property in the state cache.
   - Write that property to storage.

+## State in dialogs

+The dialogs library uses a dialog state property accessor, defined on the bot's conversation state, to retain a dialog's place in the conversation.
+The dialog state property also allows each dialog to store transient information in between turns.

+Adaptive dialogs have a more elaborate memory scope structure, which makes it easier to access configuration and recognition results, among other things.
+The _dialog manager_ uses the user and conversation state management objects to provide these memory scopes.

+For information about the dialogs library, see the [dialogs library](bot-builder-concept-dialog.md) article.
+See [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) for information specific to those types of dialogs.
+See the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and [managing state in adaptive dialogs](bot-builder-concept-adaptive-dialog-memory-states.md) articles for information specific to adaptive dialogs.

 ## Saving state

 When you call the accessor's set method to record the updated state, that state property has not yet been saved to your persisted storage, and instead is only saved to your bot's state cache.
 To save any changes in the state cache to your persisted state, you must call the state management object's *save changes* method, which is available on the implementation of the bot state class mentioned above (such as user state or conversation state).